Strategies and future planning

 Every two years AlburyCity conducts a Community Satisfaction Survey to gauge residents' perceptions of Council's performance, determine its strengths, and identify gaps in service.

 The Satisfaction Surveys are conducted by Micromex Research using a random selection process by telephone to over 400 Albury residents.
-This provides a robust, representative sample of the entire community.
+This includes a mix of mobile and landline telephone numbers and provides a robust, representative sample of the entire community.
 The survey can't be undertaken by an employee of AlburyCity or their immediate family members.
 Only persons over 18 years can participate in the survey.

-The top five key drivers of community satisfaction were:
+The top five key drivers of community satisfaction for 2018 and 2016 are tabled below:

 AlburyCity will use the results of the survey to assist with future decision-making, service delivery and communication with Albury residents.